On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Introduction

+Finally, several theorems concerning the deformation invariance of basic Hodge/Bott--Chern numbers with `weak' $\p\bp$-properties are displayed, see Theorem \ref{basic hodge}.
+In these theorems, the homologically orientability assumption is necessary, as indicated in Subsection \ref{defor}.
+We also require the foliation to remain unchanged in this context.
+For further insights, one can refer to Question \ref{Razny question} posed by Ra\'zny (and also the preceding discussions) regarding the invariance of basic Hodge numbers under arbitrary deformations of transversely K\"ahler foliations.

-\begin{Convention} All compact complex (or smooth) manifolds in this paper are assumed to be connected unless mentioned otherwise and $\pi: \mathcal{X} \rightarrow B$ will always denote a differentiable or holomorphic family of $n$-dimensional compact complex manifolds, whose central fiber is $(X_0,z)$ with local holomorphic coordinates $z:=(z^i)_{i=1,\ldots,n}$ and general fiber is $X_t:=\pi^{-1}(t)$. \end{Convention}
+\begin{Conventionno} All compact complex (or smooth) manifolds in this paper are assumed to be connected unless mentioned otherwise and $\pi: \mathcal{X} \rightarrow B$ will always denote a differentiable or holomorphic family of $n$-dimensional compact complex manifolds, whose central fiber is $(X_0,z)$ with local holomorphic coordinates $z:=(z^i)_{i=1,\ldots,n}$ and general fiber is $X_t:=\pi^{-1}(t)$. \end{Conventionno}

-\textbf{Acknowledgement}: Both authors would like to thank Professors A. El Kacimi Alaoui, M. Nicolau and P. Ra\'zny, for explaining us the details on their articles \cite{EKAN89} and \cite{Ra21}, respectively.
-Furthermore, we also thank Professors W. Xia and S. Zhu for giving many useful suggestions on this paper.
-Last, we would like to thank Professors D. Angella and J.-P. Demailly for their two discussions via emails on the upper semi-continuity of Bott--Chern numbers.
+\textbf{Acknowledegments} Both authors would like to thank Professors A. El Kacimi Alaoui, M. Nicolau and P. Ra\'zny, for explaining us the details on their articles \cite{EKAN89} and \cite{Ra21}, respectively.
+We also appreciate Professors Wei Xia, Xiangdong Yang, Tao Zheng and Shengmao Zhu for giving many useful suggestions on this paper.
+Additionally, we thank Professors D. Angella and J.-P. Demailly for their two discussions via emails on the upper semi-continuity of Bott--Chern numbers.
+Last but not least, we would like to express our gratitude to the anonymous reviewers for their numerous helpful and constructive suggestions, particularly on Example \ref{nilmanifold} and Subsection \ref{nonHO}, which have significantly improved this paper.